-“It’s not reasonable to expect our older loved ones to jump right back into the activities and the pace of life they were keeping pre-pandemic,” says Dr. Angela Catic, a board-certified geriatrician and associate professor at Baylor College of Medicine in Houston, Texas.
-“We should anticipate a slower re-entry, depending on how much they’ve been getting out and what they’ve been comfortable doing over the past year or so.
-That being said, we definitely want to be alert for signs of potential health problems.”
+Dr. Angela Catic, a board-certified geriatrician and associate professor at Baylor College of Medicine in Houston, Texas, points out that while you can anticipate a slower re-entry into doing certain activities — depending on how much they’ve been getting out and what they’ve been comfortable doing over the past year or so — you definitely want to be alert for signs of potential health problems.

-Here are the red flags experts say you should look out for to know if your older relatives are struggling with their mental, physical and emotional health after quarantine.
+Here are the red flags experts say you should look out for to know if your older relatives are struggling with their mental, physical and emotional health.

 How to evaluate seniors’ mental health